 Looking to snag a couple of photos of your exciting time spent in kawaii Harajuku?
 Then you might be interested in having professional photos taken so you can keep the memories with you forever.
-For those looking to take photos in the Lolita style, the best place to go is right here.
-For those looking for something even cuter and more colorful, you can dress up in a kawaii kimono with bright, colorful backgrounds at this location.
+For those looking to take photos in a kawaii kimono with bright, colorful background, book this tour.

 Harajuku Tokyo – The Kawaii Monster Cafe

 One of the most notable kawaii shops in all of Harajuku is the Kawaii Monster Cafe, which is the largest cafe restaurant in Tokyo.
 Not only is the cafe as cute as can be, but there are also more unique and interesting aspects added in to combine kawaii with ‘kowai’, or scary in Japanese.
 Don’t be too scared to try out this cafe – the monsters are all cute and adorable, giving you the weird and strange side of Japan in a beautiful way.